W3CWeb Accessibility initiative

 Motivation

-When product designers, managers, and other project stakeholders see people with disabilities use their product, most are highly motivated by a new understanding of accessibility issues.
-This helps get resources budgeted and scheduled to address accessibility well.
+When managers and stakeholders share such experiences of people with disabilities using their products, it often helps get resources budgeted and scheduled to address accessibility well.

 How to Involve Users throughout Your Project

 This section focuses on including real people in the process.
-Note that accessibility considerations should be addressed even earlier in the project; really from project inception so that accessibility is considered early in project planning, budgeting, scheduling, and such. [[@@ for example, Incorporating Accessibility Early and Throughout]] Accessibility should also be included in your user-centered design processes (UCD) or other design methodologies and techniques; for example, ensure that the use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc. include people with disabilities and older users.
+Note that accessibility considerations should be addressed even earlier in the project; really from project inception so that accessibility is considered early in project planning, budgeting, scheduling, and such.
+Accessibility should also be included in your user-centered design processes (UCD) or other design methodologies and techniques; for example, ensure that the use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc. include people with disabilities and older users.

-Below are the basics that you can do yourself to include users in developing a website.
-The steps are similar for other types of products.
+Below are the basics that you can do yourself to include users in developing websites and other web products.
 If you have the resources, consider getting assistance from accessibility, disability, and user-centered design specialists.

 As early as possible in your project: